ziad-alalami/ai4good_repo/README.md

 ## ⚖️ License

-This project is open source under the **MIT License**.
+- **Code & Software**: Licensed under the [MIT License](./LICENSE.md)
+- **Documentation, designs, and other creative works**: Licensed under the [CC-BY 4.0 License](./LICENSE-CC-BY-4.0.md)
-By contributing, you agree that your contributions will be licensed under the same terms.
+- By contributing, you agree that your contributions will be licensed under the same terms.

 ---